Tigran94/devcaz-ui-testng/README.md

 {browser} can be [firefox, chrome] default value is [firefox] {filename} is the .xml file which you want to run , default value is [xmls/tests.xml]

+note: allure can be used only after Jenkins integration